 Remembering 9/11: 12 people with Wisconsin ties killed in terrorist attacks

-Americans are remembering events that happened 18 years ago that shaped history and promised to never forget that day.
+Americans are remembering events that happened nearly 20 years ago that shaped history.

 On Sept.
 11, 2001, the deadliest terrorist attack on American soil claimed the lives of 2,977 victims after four planes crashed into the World Trade Center in New York City, The Pentagon in Washington, D.C., and into a field near Shanksville, Pennsylvania.
 The nineteen men who hijacked the commercial planes received their orders by al Qaeda leader, Osama bin Laden.

-The National September 11 Memorial was dedicated on the tenth anniversary of the terrorist attacks and opened to the public the following day.
+The National September 11 Memorial was dedicated on the 10th anniversary of the terrorist attacks and opened to the public the following day.
 The National September 11 Museum opened in May 2014.

 Twelve names are etched into the memorial that have ties to Wisconsin.